Quickly create online forms to receive nearly any file type and information.

 Land and water stewardship

-Moving to Submittable saved weeks of time each grant cycle for ICED, all while helping their applicants with disabilities and aligning their 75-person review team
+Moving to Submittable saved weeks of time each grant cycle for ICED, all while helping applicants at all user levels and aligning a 75-person review team.